 With very little time invested, you could learn that credit counseling DMP has solid potential to help you with your debt, or end the call knowing that the option cannot work for you – allowing you to cross it off the short list of debt solutions.
 You can save yourself (and a credit counselor) time by using the example I gave in the first article on credit counseling to determine if your budget and bills are just too far gone.

 The counselor you speak with is pretty much only going to offer details about what a debt management plan will look like for you.
 They are not allowed to cross into other debt solution territory like bankruptcy and debt settlement.
 So do not rely on them for feedback on your remaining options if a DMP cannot be offered to you.

 Can a credit counseling service help you?

 If you are faced with a situation where something has got to give in order for you to resolve your debt, you will find limited options.
-These options consist of the kinder, gentler, and non confrontational approach of credit counseling, all the way to bankruptcy.
-A good place to start learning which debt solution can work for you is be speaking with a certified credit counselor.
+These options consist of the kinder, gentler, and non-confrontational approach of credit counseling, all the way to bankruptcy.
+A good place to start learning which debt solution can work for you is speaking with a certified credit counselor.

-If you would like to connect with a credit counseling services provider with high standards for customer satisfaction and great debt management program completion rates, click here and fill out the form so that a credit counselor can call you, or call 888-948-4425 and speak with one now.
+If you would like to connect with a credit counseling services provider with high standards for customer satisfaction call 888-317-8770 and speak with one now.